Sky Tonight

 511 Davida will be visible until July, 13, when it will move too close to the Sun.
 During this time, its proximity to the Sun will cause it to disappear from the night sky, making it unobservable for a while.

-Davida Visibility Timetable on January 10
+Davida Visibility on March 11

 Davida Rise and Set Timetable